 Onboarding vendors is a critical phase for your organization and may take time from researching, contacting, and establishing the partnership.
 However, with time, you will learn how to build relationships with vendors and retain them by providing quality service.
 Onboarding vendors can be done in a variety of ways.
 Because each vendor has different needs, you’ll learn which process works best for them.

-If you don’t have a vendor onboarding process in place, you’ll pay the price in terms of lower productivity and efficiency, as well as the possibility of losing vendor relationships if they don’t feel valued.
+Suppose you don’t have a vendor onboarding process in place.
+In that case, you’ll pay the price for lower productivity and efficiency and the possibility of losing vendor relationships if they don’t feel valued.

-Doing your due diligence is also important because it ensures that you are selecting the right vendor for your organization’s objectives.
-Check to see if the vendors you’re considering are adhering to current rules and regulations.
+Doing your due diligence is also important because it ensures you select the right vendor for your organization’s objectives.
+Check if the vendors you’re considering adhere to current rules and regulations.

 Keep in mind that you must remain flexible during the vendor onboarding process!